couchbase/docs-operator/listAndDescribe.md

 # Listing And Describing Resources

-When a Couchbase cluster is deployed, additional Kubernetes resources such as pods and services are created by the operator to facilitate its deployment.
+When a Couchbase cluster is deployed, additional Kubernetes resources such as pods and services are created by the Operator to facilitate its deployment.
 All resources originating from the Couchbase Operator are labeled in order to make it easy to list and describe resources belonging to a specific cluster.
 The following sections list and explain the resources created by the Operator when the cluster is running.

-Note that each of the commands below use kubectl with the default namespace ```kubectl -n default ...```.
+Note that each of the commands below use `kubectl` with the default namespace ```kubectl -n default ...``` when using Kubernetes.
 If you've deployed your cluster using a different namespace, you will need to explicitly provide the namespace where your cluster is deployed.
+Similarly, if you are using OpenShift, the commands `oc` use the default namespace ```oc -n default ...```.

 ## Operator Deployment

 The Operator is started as a deployment resource.
 The name of the object will match the name provided in your deployment specification.
 (See [Prerequisites and Setup](prerequisiteAndSetup.md) for details.)
 The Operator deployment can be listed and described as follows:
+On Kubernetes:
 ```console
 $ kubectl get deployments couchbase-operator
 NAME                 DESIRED   CURRENT   UP-TO-DATE   AVAILABLE   AGE